ndmrr/fnix/readme.md

 | HEADS UP | I have not included a cross-compiler yet. |
 | ----------- | ----------- |

+Credits to the creators of limine for making this all possible.
+Thank you :)

 # screenshots:

 ![ss](meta/ss.png)